Growing Wellness Culture at Promega

-Promega’s wellness program could be called the product of organic growth.
+Promega’s growing wellness culture could be called the product of organic growth.
 The program is rooted in what employees want and need, watered with resources, and then nurtured over time to become part of the “social norm” within a wellness culture.

 “It’s been a natural progression,” Melin said.
 “We didn’t start out where we are today.
 We grew over time.”